Brabson's Ferry Plantation: History

-While most of Sevier County supported the Union during the U.S. Civil War (96% of the county voted against secession in 1861), the Brabsons supported the Confederacy.
-Benjamin Brabson's son, William, enlisted in the Confederate army, and in 1863 was captured by the Union Army while fighting near Muscle Shoals.
+While most of Sevier County supported the Union during the American Civil War (96% of the county voted against secession in 1861), the Brabsons supported the Confederacy.
+Benjamin's son William enlisted in the Confederate States Army and in 1863 was captured by the Union Army while fighting near Muscle Shoals, Alabama.
 Toward the end of the war, as Union forces re-gained control of East Tennessee, vengeful Sevier Countians began harassing and threatening the Brabsons.
 Most of the family's livestock were stolen, the plantation houses were looted, and family members were forced to flee.
-In an October 1865 letter, Benjamin Brabson's wife, Elizabeth (1821-1894), wrote, "they rocked my house so, burned my carriage, and fired my outbuildings, they also shot at me several times."
-Thomas Brabson and his wife moved to Knoxville, where there had been more sympathy for the Confederacy.
-Benjamin Brabson moved to Winchester, Tennessee, writing in 1865 that his future looked "dark."
-He died a few months later, and, according to his wishes, was buried in Winchester rather than the family cemetery in Boyds Creek.
+In an October 1865 letter, Benjamin's wife Elizabeth (1821-1894) wrote "they rocked my house so, burned my carriage, and fired my outbuildings, they also shot at me several times."
+Thomas and his wife moved to Knoxville, where there had been more sympathy for the Confederacy.
+Benjamin moved to Winchester, Tennessee, writing in 1865 that his future looked "dark."
+He died a few months later and according to his wishes was buried in Winchester rather than the family cemetery in Boyds Creek.

-After Benjamin Brabson's death, his family returned to Sevier County and began rebuilding the family's plantation, largely through the efforts of his son William (1842–1888).
-Benjamin's son, John Brabson IV (1858-1943), assumed ownership of the plantation after his mother's death, and made several modifications to the Benjamin Brabson house.
+After Benjamin's death, his family returned to Sevier County and began rebuilding the family's plantation, largely through the efforts of William.
+Benjamin's son John Brabson IV (1858-1943) assumed ownership of the plantation after his mother's death and made several modifications to the house.
 By 1900, Brabson's Ferry had again become a major center of local commerce.
-After the death of John Brabson IV, his son Benjamin Davis Brabson III (1905-1982) and his wife, Estalena Rogers Brabson (1912-1989), took over ownership and operation of the farm until Benjamin's death in 1982.
-Estalena maintained an enthusiastic interest in genealogy and family history, and published several books, including: John Brabson I, Patriot of the American Revolution And Some of His Descendants (1975) which chronicles the origins of Brabson's Ferry Plantation.
+After the death of John, his son Benjamin Davis Brabson III (1905-1982) and his wife Estalena Rogers Brabson (1912-1989), took over ownership and operation of the farm until Benjamin's death in 1982.
+Estalena maintained an enthusiastic interest in genealogy and family history and published several books including John Brabson I, Patriot of the American Revolution And Some of His Descendants (1975) which chronicles the origins of Brabson's Ferry Plantation.
 Estalena was responsible for placing Brabson's Ferry Plantation on the U.S. National Register of Historic Places in 1975.

-The farm was managed by Benjamin Brabson's great-grandson, Ben D. Brabson, Jr., and his wife, Elaine, and in 2008 it was designated a Tennessee Pioneer Century Farm.
+The farm was managed by Benjamin Brabson's great-grandson Ben D. Brabson, Jr., and his wife Elaine, and in 2008 it was designated a Tennessee Pioneer Century Farm.
 The Brabson farm produces beef cattle, wheat, oats, corn, hay, and soybeans.

-The Brabson Farm is managed by Ben & Elaine Brabson's son and his wife, Benjamin Davis Brabson III and Lucinda Ann Brabson in 2021.
-The Brabson Farm produces Beef Cattle.
+The Brabson Farm is managed by Ben and Elaine Brabson's son Benjamin Davis Brabson III and wife Lucinda Ann Brabson as of 2021.